koerismo/wav.js/README.md

 # wav.js
-A javascript library for accessing more low-level data in .wav files.
+A javascript library for accessing and modifying low-level data in .wav files.

 Example Usage: